o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 ```

-There is also a set of utility classes and utility functions to help reduce the boilerplate with all the direct children fields of a json object.
-These classes and functions are located in the SettingsRegistryVisitorUtils.h file Visitor Utils API [https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/AzCore/Settings/SettingsRegistryVisitorUtils.h](https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/AzCore/Settings/SettingsRegistryVisitorUtils.h)
+There is also a set of utility classes and functions to help reduce the boilerplate with all the direct children fields of a json object.
+These classes and functions are located in the SettingsRegistryVisitorUtils.h file which describe the [Visitor Utils API](https://github.com/o3de/o3de/blob/02846cf44347cbf4fae0faacc4a2ba74284908ff/Code/Framework/AzCore/AzCore/Settings/SettingsRegistryVisitorUtils.h#L16-L82)

 For example given an JSON array as follows